Ratstail91/Toy/getting-started/game-engine.md

 A series of libraries are provided to allow Toy to interface and control the engine.
 In addition, the libraries stored within Toy's `repl/` directory are also available (see the main page for the list).

+During startup, the script named `init.toy` in the root of the scripts directory is executed.
+This file can be used to configure input mappings, as well as initializing the window and node tree.

 # Engine API

 The engine API is for controlling the core of the engine directly.

+## initWindow(caption: string, width: int, height: int, fullscreen: bool)

+This function initializes the game's window, as well as specifying it's dimensions and properties.
+There is only one window - calling this multiple times is a fatal error.
+Also, the game's loop will simply not run if the window hasn't been initialized.

+## loadRootNode(fname: string)

+TODO

+## getRootNode(): opaque

 TODO